FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

           tag: Virtual
         - tag: Kumospace
           title: "Filecoin Kumospace Hangout: APAC"
-          description: ​We’re opening a virtual hangout space for the global community to mark the milestone together.
+          description: ​We’re opening a virtual hangout space at 9:30 a.m.
+SGT for the global community to mark the milestone together.
 Come connect with friends, swap stories, and chat about the next five years and beyond!
-          start-time: 01:00:00.000Z
+          start-time: 09:30:00.000Z
           location: Kumospace
     - date: 2025-10-17
       events: